sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/troubleshooting/debug.md

 As there are 2 separate processes in **${project.name}**, there are 2 separate debugging mechanisms.
 Depending on the issue you're experiencing, you may need to troubleshoot one or the other of these main components:

-1. **OpenTelemetry Collector**, which is in charge of launching the core engine (**Hardware Sentry Exporter for Prometheus**), extracting its data and pushing them to the destination.
+1. **OpenTelemetry Collector**, which is in charge of launching the core engine (**Hardware Sentry Agent**), extracting its data and pushing them to the destination.
-2. **Hardware Sentry Exporter for Prometheus**, a Java process that performs the actual hardware monitoring, connecting to each of the monitored hosts and retrieving information about their hardware components.
+2. **Hardware Sentry Agent**, a Java process that performs the actual hardware monitoring, connecting to each of the monitored hosts and retrieving information about their hardware components.

 If you're not getting any data at all at the destination framework, you are probably facing issues with the *Collector*.
 If some data is missing (the monitoring coverage is incomplete), it's more likely a problem with the core engine.